Ohio Author Profiles

 Vidas Barzdukas is an award-winning writer and director whose films have been screened at numerous U.S. film festivals, featured on PBS stations, and broadcast on television networks in Asia.
 In 2015, Vidas earned accolades from the Columbus Dispatch for his “stirring and amusing” stage adaptation of Rafael Sabatini’s 1922 swashbuckling novel Captain Blood.
 His film, the black-and-white fantasy “The New Mr. Phillips,” won Best Narrative Short at the Oregon Film Awards, and he also won the Best Screenwriting award for his short film “Cold” at the Cincinnati Winterfilm Film Competition.
 Vidas was nominated for “Best Writer—Drama” by the International Academy of Web Television (IAWTV) for his work on the science fiction series Aidan 5, which was nominated for 19 IAWTV awards.
 Vidas is a writer on the Emmywinning Nite Owl Theatre starring Fritz the Nite Owl, which is a long-running, late-night staple of Central Ohio’s film scene.
 In addition to theatre and film, Vidas works in educational publishing, where he writes a wide variety of textbooks and classroom materials for K-12 students.
 His educational publishing subjects include reading, language arts, and history.
 Vidas’s passion for education also earned him a spot on the Emmy-winning children’s show Taylor’s Attic as its Educational Writing Consultant.
 A proud member of the Dramatists Guild, Vidas lives in Ohio with his wife and two daughters.

-Will Bashor has an M.A. degree in French literature from Ohio University and a Ph.D. in International Studies from the American Graduate School in Paris where he gathered letters, newspapers, journals, and plays during his research for his first book, Marie Antoinette’s Head: The Royal Hairdresser, the Queen, and the Revolution.
-Professor at Franklin University and a member of the Society for French Historical Studies, his newest work, Marie Antoinette’s Darkest Days: Prisoner No. 280 in the Conciergerie, recounts the fallen queen’s final days in a fetid, dark dungeon cell.
-Visit him at http://willbashor.com/.
+Will Bashor, MBA, Ph.D., also has a B.A. degree in French and an M.A. degree in French literature from Ohio University.
+He earned his Ph.D. in International Studies from the American Graduate School in Paris where he gathered letters, newspapers, journals, and plays during his research for his trilogy on Marie Antoinette.
+Professor at Franklin University and Southern New Hampshire University, he is also a member of the Society for French Historical Studies.
+In 2013 he attended its annual meeting at Harvard University where he presented the political importance of the role of Leonard Autié, Marie Antoinette’s coiffeur, in the royal family’s unsuccessful flight to Varennes.
+Visit him at http://www.willbashor.com